Bolognese sauce: History

 The origins of the Bolognese ragù are related to those of the French ragout, a stew of ingredients reduced to small pieces, which became popular in the 18th century.

 The earliest documented recipe for a ragù served with pasta dates back to the end of the 18th century in Imola, near Bologna, from Alberto Alvisi, cook of the local Cardinal Barnaba Chiaramonti, later Pope Pius VII.

 In 1891, Pellegrino Artusi published a recipe for a ragù characterized as bolognese in his cookbook.
-Artusi's recipe, which he called maccheroni alla bolognese, is thought to derive from the mid-19th century, when he spent considerable time in Bologna (maccheroni being a generic term for pasta, both dried and fresh).
-The sauce called for predominantly lean veal filet along with pancetta, butter, onion, and carrot.
-The meats and vegetables were to be finely minced, cooked with butter until the meats browned, then covered and cooked with broth.
-No tomatoes were included.
-Artusi commented that the taste could be made even more pleasant by adding small pieces of dried mushroom, a few slices of truffle or chicken liver cooked with the meat and diced.
-As a final touch, he also suggested adding half a glass of cream to the sauce when it was completely done to make it taste even smoother.
-Artusi recommended serving this sauce with a medium size pasta ("horse teeth") made from durum wheat.
-The pasta was to be made fresh, cooked until it was al dente, and then flavored with the sauce and Parmesan cheese.

-Evolution and variations

 Since Artusi recorded and subsequently published his recipe for maccheroni alla bolognese, what is now ragù alla bolognese has evolved with the cuisine of the region.
 Most notable is the preferred choice of pasta, which today is widely recognized as fresh tagliatelle.
 Another reflection of the evolution of the cuisine since its inception is the addition of tomato, either as a puree or as a concentrated paste.

 In 1982, the Italian Academy of Cuisine, an organization dedicated to preserving the culinary heritage of Italy, recorded and deposited a recipe for "classic Bolognese ragù" with the Bologna Chamber of Commerce.
 A version of the academy's recipe for American kitchens was also published.
 A new version of the classic recipe was published in 2023 by the Italian Academy of Cuisine; this new version was also deposited in the Bologna Chamber of Commerce.

 Nowadays, there are many slight variations of the recipe even among native Italian chefs, and the repertoire has been further broadened by some American chefs known for their expertise in Italian cuisine.